 Unlike most of these requests, American comedian Jack Benny made a lasting and sweet arrangement before he died for his loving wife, Mary Benny.
 He arranged for a single red rose to be delivered to her each day until her death.

-For the next ten years Mary received over 3,000 roses before her death.
-That is a lot of roses, her home would never have been short of flowers that’s for sure.
+For the next ten years, Mary received over 3,000 roses before her death.
+That is a lot of roses, her home would never have been short of flowers that are for sure.

 9. It’s A Cat World